StarRocks/starrocks/docs/using_starrocks/Materialized_view.md

     (10003,102,1001,"2022-03-14");
 ```

-The business scenario of this example demands frequent analyses on the total of each order.
-Because each query requires JOIN operation on the two base tables, two base tables should be joined a wide table.
+The scenario in the following example demands frequent calculations of the total of each order.
+It requires frequent joins of the two base tables and intensive usage of the aggregate function `sum()`.
 Besides, the business scenario demands the data refresh at an interval of one day.

 The query statement is as follows: